 Hyaluronic acid is a must have skin-care ingredient and today is the day we harness all it’s power!

 Hyaluronic acid (sodium hyaluronate) is actually a natural substance that is already found in our bodies.
 As with collagen, the younger our skin is, the more hyaluronic acid our skin has.
 And to put it quite simply-the most radiant and young looking skin contains ample amounts of water.
 According to several studies, hyaluronic acid plumps fine lines and wrinkles and also improves the skin’s elasticity.

 Increase your skin’s water content and you will be restoring the youthfulness of your skin.

-Hyaluronic acid is a humectant.
+Hyaluronic acid is an amazing humectant.
 This means it draws in water and holds on to it.
-HA can hold 1000x it’s weight in water.
+HA can hold 1000x it’s own weight in water.

 Basically, when hyaluronic acid is abundant in the skin, the skin looks smooth, plump and dewy.
 As we age, especially in the late 30’s to early 40’s, the amount of hyaluronic acid our skin has, greatly decreases.
 What’s new, huh?
 Well, luckily there is an easy way to replenish it and that’s what we’re going to talk about today!

 Hyaluronic acid is responsible for managing the water content of our skin.
 It grabs and holds on to water.
 The water is what makes young skin look even, wrinkle free and healthy.
 Old skin is dehydrated, wrinkled and dull.
 Restore moisture in the skin and you can restore a healthy glow!
 It’s really that simple.